France-ioi/algorea-devdoc/frontend.md

 The "design" git branch is a specific branch which contains an old mock-up of the website.
 This is an important resource as it implements (in design only) many features which have not been fully implemented yet.

-This website is deployed on https://d39se6ub293skr.cloudfront.net/branch/design/ and the code on https://github.com/France-ioi/AlgoreaFrontend/tree/design.
+This website is [deployed here](https://d39se6ub293skr.cloudfront.net/branch/design/index.html) and the code on [Github](https://github.com/France-ioi/AlgoreaFrontend/tree/design/index.html).
 It might be useful to copy-paste some components or part of component from this branch.
 Most of time, it requries major rework, but that may be better than nothing (mainly for design aspect).

 ## Various (Software) Design Choices